isabella232/office-365-management-api.ja-JP/office-365-management-api/troubleshooting-the-office-365-management-activity-api.md

 $ClientSecret = "<YOUR_CLIENT_SECRET>"
 $loginURL = "https://login.microsoftonline.com/"
 $tenantdomain = "<YOUR_DOMAIN>.onmicrosoft.com"
 # Get the tenant GUID from Properties | Directory ID under the Azure Active Directory section.
-For $resource, use one of these endpoint values based on your subscription plan: Enterprise and GCC - manage.office.com; GCC High: manage.office365.us; DoD: manage.protection.apps.mil
+For $resource, use one of these endpoint values based on your subscription plan: Enterprise - manage.office.com; GCC - manage-gcc.office.com; GCC High: manage.office365.us; DoD: manage.protection.apps.mil
 $TenantGUID = "<YOUR_TENANT_GUID>"
 $resource = "https://<YOUR_API_ENDPOINT>"
 # auth